 HBase data model – row keys

 Tables are divided into sequences of rows, by key range, called regions.
 These regions are then assigned to the data nodes in the cluster called “RegionServers.”
 This scales read and write capacity by spreading regions across the cluster.
 This is done automatically and is how HBase was designed for horizontal sharding.

 Tables are split into regions = contiguous keys

-The graph below shows are column families are mapped to storage files.
-Column families are stored in separate files, which can also be accessed separately.
+The image below shows how column families are mapped to storage files.
+Column families are stored in separate files, which can be accessed separately.

 The data is stored in HBase table cells.
 The entire cell, with the added structural information, is called Key Value.
 The entire cell, the row key, column family name, column name, timestamp, and value are stored for every cell for which you have set a value.
 The key consists of the row key, column family name, column name, and timestamp.

 Logically, cells are stored in a table format, but physically, rows are stored as linear sets of cells containing all the key value information inside them.